 Skills for Construction Management Majors

-A major in construction management prepares you for careers in which the following skill-sets are crucial:
+construction management majors are found most commonly in careers in which the following skills are important:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.